trozware/troznet/content/post/2019/swiftui-data-flow.md

 }
 ```

 In this example, the `greeting` property is used in the view. `greeting` is static, so the view does not need to monitor it for changes.
 This may seem like a simplistic and obvious example, but separating it out allows for localization or re-usability.

-The property could also have been supplied by a parent view.
-And it is important to remember that not everything needs to be bound to the UI in a new way.
+The property could also have been supplied by a parent view and this is a really useful feature of properties.
+A parent view can have some dynamic data that it can use to set properties in a subview where the subview only needs to display the data statically.
+This data will change as the parent view changes but the subview will not be able to change the data in the parent view.

+And it is important to remember that not everything needs to be set up with one of these new property wrappers.

 ## @State